Epaiva14/Space-Game/README.md

 ## End Statement
 Well?
 Try to collect each alien within 30 seconds, I made it a little easier, but challenging.
-My first few go's without any tweaks was nearly impossible, but as soon as i was able to beat my own game several times, I recognized that it was a playable and enjoyable AND challenging game.
+My first few go's without any tweaks was nearly impossible, but as soon as I was able to beat my own game several times, I recognized that it was a playable, enjoyable AND challenging game.

 ## Future thoughts
-The only other ideas i have for the future, are to implement different weapons, and give the aliens different motions.
-Where if i could make the aliens move away from the astronaut, or if the astronaut could use some kind of grabbing mechanism with a weapon of some sort.
+As for the other ideas I have for the future, are to implement different weapons, and give the aliens different motions.
+Where I can make the aliens move away from the astronaut.
+The astronaut could use some kind of grabbing mechanism with a weapon of some sort.
 Maybe add lives, or add a jar to show all the aliens being collected into the jar.
-These are all ideas I have thought about and maybe I can implement into the future.
+These are all ideas I have thought about and plan to implement into the future.
+I want this game to be more complex, and have different features.
+It would be nice to have a story, about how astronauts found aliens and why they are collecting them, saving them maybe.
+Who knows why humans could be the reason aliens are looking for life in the universe.